-The general rule that applies to all cases is that tender documents and bids shall not be altered during the whole procedure.
+The general rule that applies to all cases is that tender documents and bids must not be altered during the whole procedure.
 Exceptions are, however, expressly foreseen.

-The tender documents may be rectified by the contracting authority within the time limit for the presentation of bids.
-Interested parties are given the opportunity to identify, during the same period, errors and omissions in the tender specifications, which shall subsequently be subject to approval by the contracting authority.

-Any rectification regarding errors and omissions shall not imply amendments to any of the tender documents' essential aspects.
+The tender documents may be rectified by the contracting authority until two-thirds of the time limit for the submission of bids has elapsed.
+Interested parties are given until a third of the time frame has elapsed to identify errors and omissions in the tender specifications, which will subsequently be subject to approval by the contracting authority.
+Any rectification of errors and omissions after this deadline will be the cause for extension of the deadline for presentation of bids.
+Moreover, any rectification regarding errors and omissions must not imply amendments to any of the tender documents' essential aspects.
 Whenever such amendments occur, the deadline for presentation of bids should be extended.

-Furthermore, after the award decision and before the signing of the contract, the contracting authority may propose changes to the contract content, as long as such changes are imposed in the public interest and it is objectively demonstrated that the bid ranking would remain unchanged should the proposed adjustments be reflected in the bids.
+Further, after the award decision and before the signing of the contract, the contracting authority may propose changes to the contract content, provided such changes are imposed in the public interest and it is objectively demonstrated that the bid ranking would remain unchanged should the proposed adjustments be reflected in the bids.
 Nonetheless, such proposed changes cannot violate any of the tender documents' imperative settings nor reflect the adoption of another bidder's bid.

-Likewise, there are certain points during the procedures when bids may be subject to amendments.
+Likewise, there are certain situations in which bids may be subject to amendments.
 Such is the case whenever bid negotiation occurs or, in the case of direct award with one bid, whenever the bidder is requested to improve its bid.